-Individuals living in nursing homes are often vulnerable as they require more support and assistance than that can be provided by a carer at home.
+Individuals living in nursing homes are often vulnerable as they require more support and assistance than that which can be provided by a carer at home.
 Because of this, patients are already more at risk of accidents.
-However, sometimes this risk is exacerbated and injury can occur because of the negligence of another person or of the care home itself.
+However, sometimes this risk is exacerbated and an injury can occur because of the negligence of another person or of the care home itself.

 There are a number of accidents and injuries that can occur in nursing homes and care homes.
 Some of the more common accidents are outlined below.

 Brittle bones and other age-related issues mean that when older people slip or fall, the consequences of their injuries can often be serious.